0xrawsec/whids/README.md

         * Put the content of the clipboard data inside the event to allow creating rule on the content of the clipboard
     - Integrate ProcessTampering events
         * Enrich event with a diffing score between .text section on disk and in memory
-- Implemented certificate pinning on client to enhance security of the communiaction channel between endpoints and management server
+- Implemented certificate pinning on client to enhance security of the communication channel between endpoints and management server
 - Log filtering capabilities, allowing one to collect contextual events.
 Log filtering is achieved by creating Gene filtering rules (c.f.
 [Gene Documentation](https://github.com/0xrawsec/gene)).
 - Configuration files in TOML format for better readability
 - Better protection of the installation directory